peter-evans/slash-command-dispatch/README.md

             ]
 ```

-An example using the `config-from-file` input to set JSON configuration.
+The following workflow is an example using the `config-from-file` input to set JSON configuration.
 Note that `actions/checkout` is required to access the file.

 ```yml